 Unless otherwise prohibited by law or our contractual obligations, we may disclose personal information if required to do so by law, court order, or as requested by a governmental or law enforcement authority, or in the good faith belief that disclosure is otherwise necessary or advisable.
 Such situations may include: to perform, maintain or enforce contracts with our users or suppliers; to protect the rights or properties of Victorian Chamber, our business affiliates, our users, or others; or when we have reason to believe that disclosing the information is necessary to identify, contact, or bring legal action against someone who may be causing, or who may be threatening to cause, interference with or damage to our rights or properties, whether intentionally or otherwise; or when anyone else could be harmed by such activities.

-Victorian Chamber works hard to provide our members and customers with the best possible service at all times.
-From time to time, we will send out newsletters, promotional material updates and other useful information.
+From time to time, you will be sent newsletters, promotional material updates and other useful information.
 We hope that you will find these items informative and useful.
-However, should you choose to not receive them in the future, you have At the time of either joining/ renewing membership with Victorian Chamber, registering for training or an event or purchasing products or services from Victorian Chamber, if you do not wish to receive direct marketing information either from Victorian Chamber or Victorian Chamber Sponsors please indicate so by clicking on the relevant button on the website or ticking the box on a form.
-If at a later date you no longer wish to receive further direct marketing from a Victorian Chamber Sponsor please let us know and we will promptly advise the relevant Victorian Chamber Sponsor.
+However, should you choose to not receive them at the time of either joining or renewing membership with Victorian Chamber or at some other time, you can do so by clicking on the relevant button on the website, ticking the box provided on forms or by advising our staff who are relevant to your contact with the Chamber.
+If you no longer wish to receive direct marketing from third parties which have entered into agreements with us please let us know and we will promptly advise them.

 Our commitment to data security